The Hennepin County District Court has two walk-in Self-Help Centers

 Q: Do I need an appointment or can I get help on a walk-in basis?

 A lot of people use the Self-Help Center, so you are strongly encouraged to schedule an appointment to have your forms reviewed rather than try to do it on a walk-in basis.
-Appointments are usually available with a facilitator from 8:30 a.m. - 2:30 p.m., Monday - Friday.
+Appointments are usually available from 8:30 a.m. - 2:30 p.m., Monday - Friday.

 If your case involves third party custody, then you MUST schedule an appointment.
 These cases are complicated and generally cannot be reviewed on a walk-in basis.
 If your case involves other family law disputes, court staff may be available to help you on a walk-in basis, but you may have to wait quite a while to speak with someone.